dprint/dprint/website/config.md

 You may specify any of the following values according to your conscience:

-- `"openSource"` - dprint is formatting an open source project whose primary maintainer is not a for-profit company or individual.
+- `"openSource"` - dprint is formatting an open source project.
 - `"educational"` - dprint is formatting a project run by a student or being used for educational purposes.
 - `"nonProfit"` - dprint is formatting a project whose primary maintainer is a non-profit organization.
-- `"commercialSponsored"` - dprint is formatting a project whose primary maintainer is a for-profit company or individual and the primary maintainer sponsored the project.
-Thank you for being part of moving this project forward!
+- `"commercialSponsored"` - dprint is formatting a closed source for-profit project and the primary maintainer sponsored the project.
+Thank you for being part of moving dprint forward!
-- `"commercialDidNotSponsor"` - dprint is formatting a project whose primary maintainer is a for-profit company or individual and you do not want to support dprint's development financially.
+- `"commercialDidNotSponsor"` - dprint is formatting a closed source for-profit project and the primary maintainer does not want to support dprint's development financially.

 See [Sponsor](/sponsor) for more details.